 However, the aircraft enjoyed a much longer career elsewhere in the world.
 Indeed, it was not until three decades later that Iran’s Saha Airlines flew the very last scheduled 707 flight in April 2013.
 This meant that there was an 18-month overlap period in which both 707s and 787s flew.

 Operational history of the 787

 The first 787 variant to be launched commercially was the short-fuselage 787-8.
 As we have established, this first flew a revenue-earning flight in October 2011, exactly 53 years after the 707’s maiden commercial voyage with ANA.
 The popular, mid-size 787-9’s launch customer was Air New Zealand, who first flew the type commercially in 2014.

 The latest and largest Dreamliner variant to be launched is the stretched-fuselage 787-10.
 Singapore Airlines launched this version commercially less than three years ago, in April 2018.
 As such, the Dreamliner has a lot of life left in it yet, and will likely enjoy a similarly long and successful operational history to the 707.

 Design Life-Cycle reports that the 787 has a typical lifespan of thirty years.
 This suggests that the first retirements will occur in the early 2040s.
-However, Boeing is set to continue producing the 787 for the foreseeable future, given the number of unfulfilled orders (more on those shortly) on its books.
-As such, we may well see the Dreamliner gracing our skies well into the middle part of the 21st century.
+However, Boeing is set to continue producing the 787 for the foreseeable future, given the number of unfulfilled orders on its books.
+As such, we may well see it gracing our skies well into the middle of the 21st century.

 Both the 707 and 787 have proven to be immensely commercially successful enterprises for Boeing.
 Across all variants, Boeing delivered 1,010 707s to customers worldwide.